gamell/gamell.github.io/content/contact.md

 ## Resume

-You can find my (probably outdated) resume in PDF format [here](https://github.com/gamell/resume/raw/master/dist/joan-gamell-resume.pdf), and <a href="https://raw.githubusercontent.com/gamell/resume/master/dist/resume.html" download>here in HTML</a>.
+You can find my (probably outdated) resume in PDF format [here](https://github.com/gamell/resume/raw/master/dist/joan-gamell-resume.pdf), and [here in HTML](https://gamell.github.io/resume/resume.html).
 Lastly, you can use [this Github project](https://github.com/gamell/resume) if you want to build a similar resume with Node, Markdown & HTML.